TechLabGH/PPC/README.md

 It allows to start pump from multiple remotes placed in kitchen and bathrooms as well as schedule automatic run.

-Communication is using MQTT broker to simplify adding new remotes (like HomeAssistant, phone app etc)
+Communication is using MQTT broker to simplify adding new remotes (like HomeAssistant, phone app etc).

+While this is trivial and staraight-forward solution, I hope you will find it interesting to start or odopt it to your project.